 Goblin Shark Distribution, Habitat, and Ecology

 The Goblin Shark appears to be present throughout the oceans of the world, but most commonly lives in the waters near Japan.
 Though it appears to be quite rare, its numbers seem to be stable, thus the IUCN currently lists it as a Species of Least Concern.

 It inhabits depths of 130 – 3,940 ft (40 m to 1,200 m), yet the majority of individuals either seen or captured have been caught at depths of 200 – 920 ft (60 m to 280 m).

 Its exact diet remains undetermined, yet it appears to be an opportunistic feeder, taking any prey of appropriate size native to the area it inhabits.

 To date, only about 45 individuals have ever been observed.
-The fact that scientists have little information about this creature occurs because of its rarity.
+So, the fact that scientists have little information about this creature occurs because of its rarity.
 Also due to this fact, few quality photos of live specimens exist.